mpv-player/mpv/DOCS/man/lua.rst

 ``mp.get_opt(key)``
-    Return a setting from the ``--lua-opts`` option.
+    Return a setting from the ``--script-opts`` option.
 It's up to the user and the script how this mechanism is used.
 Currently, all scripts can access this equally, so you should be careful about collisions.